MicrosoftDocs/learn/learn-pr/azure/create-dashboards-adx/includes/7-exercise-create-parameter.md

 ## Edit the tile query to include a parameter

 You've now created a parameter, but nothing has changed on your dashboard.
-You need to use the parameter in the query that generates one of your visuals.
+You need to use the parameter in the query that generates a visual.

 1. In the **Events by date** tile, select the pencil icon.